knglatfelter/ELK-Stack-Deployment/README.md

 <img width="772" alt="Screen Shot 2021-03-24 at 6 03 33 AM" src="https://user-images.githubusercontent.com/73920494/112308006-401b8e80-8c67-11eb-9123-b8cdd3bf8572.png">

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
-Files must be deployed in listed order to achieve desired results.
+Alternatively, select portions of the playbook may be used to install only certain pieces of it, such as Filebeat.

   - ELK-install.yml
+  - filebeat-playbook.yml
+  - metricbeat-playbook.yml

 This document contains the following details:
 - Description of the Topology